 Who teaches my children?

 Our Director of Aquatics runs the Learn to Swim Program and she has almost 20 years in this role.
-The individual instructors are Assumption College students who have completed the Red Cross Water Safety Instructor training and hold a valid certification.
+The individual instructors are Assumption University students who have completed the Red Cross Water Safety Instructor training and hold a valid certification.

 What are my responsibilities if my child is enrolled in the Parent & Child Aquatics?